pedrosan/CausalModeling/README.md

 ## Causality Modeling Resources

-You can use the [editor on GitHub](https://github.com/pedrosan/CausalModeling/edit/master/README.md) to maintain and preview the content for your website in Markdown files. <br/>
+<span style="font-size: small;">You can use the [editor on GitHub](https://github.com/pedrosan/CausalModeling/edit/master/README.md) to maintain and preview the content for your website in Markdown files. </span><<br/>
-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## MXM